 Withdrawal After the Commitment Deadline

-- The Education Abroad administrative fees will be assessed to students' bursar bill regardless of the reason and effective date of withdrawal.
+- The Education Abroad Administrative Fee will be assessed to students' bursar bill regardless of the reason and effective date of withdrawal.

 - In certain cases, partial program expenses may be refundable but only to the extent that Education Abroad can recover expenses incurred on behalf of the student.
+Note: these cost commitments supersede the Penn State Bursar tuition refund policy.
 Costs vary depending on date of withdrawal.

-- Students participating on third-party (i.e., CIEE, IES, Arcadia, etc.) programs should also consult the appropriate third-party institution's withdrawal and refund policies.
+- Students participating on third-party or host institution programs should also consult the appropriate host institution's withdrawal and refund policies.

-- Go to the University Senate Policy on Withdrawal and Leave of Absence for more information.
+- Students should refer to the University Senate Policy on Withdrawal and Leave of Absence (opens in new tab) for more information.

-Faculty-Led programs begin making payments and arrangements for students well before departure and are subject to strict withdrawal penalties.
-In case of withdrawal, the following fees will be charged to your Bursar account:
+Faculty-Led programs are subject to strict withdrawal penalties as our office begins making payments and commitments for students well before departure.
+In case of withdrawal, the following fees will be charged to the student’s Bursar account:

-- Upon Commitment - 90 Days Prior to Departure: 25% Program Fee + EA Admin Fee
+- 90 Days Prior to Departure: 25% Program Fee + Education Abroad Administration Fee

 Types of Withdrawal While Abroad: Voluntary and Involuntary